CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3security.md

     ![Resource groups is highlighted in the Azure services list.](media/1.88.png "Azure services")

-1. On the recommendation, search and select **Machines should have a vulnerability assessment solution**.
+1. To view the recommendation, search and select **Machines should have a vulnerability assessment solution**.

     ![Resource groups is highlighted in the Azure services list.](media/1.89.png "Azure services")